 Once we chose our (amazing) agency, we were matched with a waiting child.
-(THAT is the long story short version, BTW.)
+(THAT is the short version, BTW.)
 She was about four months older than Liam.
 Gorgeous little girl with big brown eyes that told stories, sassy ones.
 We fell in love, but again, our hearts were unsettled.

 We had been advised to try to get approval for one more child than you intend to adopt.
 Sometimes siblings are found.
 Sometimes God has other plans.

 Well, God had some things going on that we were unaware of at the time.
 Such as, I felt God telling me we weren’t done yet.
 There was another child for us.
 But then again, I would bring every child in need home so I tread lightly with this feeling.
 Jeff, though.
 He woke up one morning thinking it was going to be a typical day.
 And he couldn’t do it.
 He couldn’t deny that maybe, possibly, our God had bigger plans for us.
 One more child was easy-ish.
 We could do that in our own strength.
 But, two?
 Two children seemed a little crazy.